Jake Kean Mayman

 [2] Walter Benjamin.
 “Surrealism: The Last Snapshot of the European Intelligencia.”
 Translated by Edmond Jephcott.
 The New Left Review, I/108, Mar/Apr 1978. https://newleftreview.org/issues/i108/articles/walter-benjamin-surrealism-the-last-snapshot-of-the-european-intelligentsia

-Image details: Jake Kean Mayman, Physical Factors of the Historical Process (Space Ship Earth and Solar Activity as an Accelerator on the Biosphere), 2024, Oil on canvas, 36 x 62 inches (framed).
+Image details: Jake Kean Mayman, Folding Space in the Ethereal Island (Astronomical Entity of the 4th Order), 2024, Oil on canvas, 77 x 60 inches (framed).
 Photo credit: Josh Schaedel (above and previous page).